Supervision & Safety

 Campers are not permitted to be anywhere on campus unsupervised.
 Campers are walked as a group by counselors between the music building and the dorm.
 Counselors are present in the music building, in the dorm, and at all camp activities.
 Campers may not go exploring on the FSU campus on their own - all activities that take place anywhere on campus are supervised.

-Other safety measure include:
+Other safety measures include:

 - The FSU Campus is equipped with state-of-the-art emergency notification and response systems including the new SeminoleSAFE app.